Energy-Efficient and High-Performance Data Transfers with DRL Agents: SPARTA Model Overview

-These per-second transitions form the backbone of the emulation.
-Each line effectively encodes $(\text{state}, \text{action}, \text{next\_state})$, where, \textbf{state} is the features extracted from previous MIs (e.g., $plr$, $rtt\_gradient$, $rtt\_ratio$, current $(cc, p)$); \textbf{action} is the discrete choice (e.g., increase/decrease $cc$ and $p$); and \textbf{next sate and performance} is the resulting per-second throughput, $plr$, RTT, and energy consumption following the agent’s action.
-After sufficient exploratory runs, we accumulate transitions from a wide array of network conditions.\\

-To structure these transitions, we convert each second’s measurements (e.g., throughput, RTT, $plr$, $(cc, p)$) into a feature vector:
+Training an RL controller purely online is expensive because early exploration produces many suboptimal transfers.
+To reduce time and energy overhead, we train primarily \emph{offline} using an emulator built from previously recorded transitions, and then validate (and optionally fine-tune) the policy online.
+Figure~\ref{fig:blockdiagram1} summarizes this workflow.

+\paragraph{Step 1: High-exploration data collection (real path)} We first run the agent on the real network under a high-exploration policy and log per-MI (or per-second) measurements, including throughput, loss rate ($plr$), RTT, energy, and the current $(cc,p)$.
+Each log entry is labeled with the reward/utility value produced by the chosen objective.
+Conceptually, this yields a dataset of transitions

+where $s_t$ is the observed state (Section~\ref{subsec:state}), $a_t$ is the discrete action (Section~\ref{subsec:actions}), and $r_t$ is the reward.

-Hence, each transition becomes $(x_t, a_t, x_{t+1}, U_t)$, where $U_t$ denotes the utility score.
-We then apply a clustering algorithm, such as $k$-means~\cite{lloyd1982least}, grouping transitions that share similar features and outcomes.
-Each cluster’s centroid represents a recurring “network scenario,” enabling a simplified lookup when simulating new training episodes.
+\paragraph{Step 2: Clustering transitions into ``network scenarios''} We map each MI to a compact feature vector (e.g., $x_t=[plr_t,\,rtt\_gradient_t,\,rtt\_ratio_t,\,cc_t,\,p_t]$) and cluster transitions using $k$-means with $k=40$ clusters~\cite{lloyd1982least}.
+Each cluster groups similar state--action contexts and their observed outcomes, and its centroid represents a recurring ''network scenario,'' enabling a simplified lookup when simulating new training episodes.

-Once clustered, our emulator acts as a \emph{lookup-based} environment: \begin{enumerate} \item {\em Initialization:} Randomly pick an initial state $(cc_0, p_0)$ from the dataset for the start of a training episode. \item {\em Action Selection:} Whenever the DRL agent chooses an action $a_t$, identify the cluster whose centroid most closely matches $(x_t, a_t)$. \item {\em Uniform Sampling:} Randomly select a transition from the matching cluster to produce $x_{t+1}$ and the associated throughput, loss, and energy.
-This step simulates what might happen in a real transfer, without performing another physical run. \end{enumerate} Each cluster contains multiple similar transitions, introducing beneficial variability into the next state and preventing overfitting to a single deterministic mapping.

-Suppose the emulator’s current $x_t$ features $(cc, p) = (7,7)$ under low-loss conditions, and the agent selects action $a_t = 1$ (i.e., increment both concurrency and parallelism by one).
-Concretely, this translates to $(cc_t, p_t) = (7,7) \rightarrow (8,8)$.
-We then search for a cluster whose centroid matches $(x_t, a_t)$, meaning a scenario transitioning from $(7,7)$ to $(8,8)$.
-Assume we find Cluster 1, containing transitions that achieved, say, $8.96\,\text{Gbps}$ at moderate additional energy cost.
-We uniformly sample a transition from Cluster 1 and return the next state with updated throughput and energy metrics— without re-running an actual transfer.
-By repeatedly interacting with this emulator, the DRL agent hones its policy offline, yielding faster convergence and lower real-world resource consumption compared to purely online learning.

-Once the agent demonstrates strong performance in the emulator, we validate and, if necessary, re-train it in the real environment (see Figure~\ref{fig:blockdiagram1}).
-This iterative offline-online process keeps training costs low while preserving real-world accuracy; any newly gathered transitions can be clustered and added to the emulator, ensuring it remains up-to-date with evolving network states.